nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ---

 ### Saving the data
-BrokeMan data are saved in text files ExpenseData, IncomeData and BudgetData automatically upon exiting the program.
+BrokeMan data are saved in text files ExpenseData, IncomeData and BudgetData upon exiting the program.

-**DO NOT MAKE CHANGES TO THE .txt FILE GENERATED BY THE PROGRAM!**
+**TRY NOT MAKE CHANGES TO THE .txt FILE GENERATED BY THE PROGRAM!**

 **INCORRECT ROW FORMAT OF .txt FILE WILL BE IGNORED DURING THE POPULATION OF DATA AT THE START OF THE PROGRAM!**